BayanGroup/nutch-custom-search/README.md

 The main configuration file is extractors.xml.
 This file has three sections:

 1. types: you can define your required types and their corresponding converters here.
 This section is optional.
 2. fields: contains all the fields that the extracted parts should be put into them.
-These fields should be define in the solrschema.xml file too to be recongnizable by solr.
+If indexing target is solr, these fields should be define in the solrschema.xml file too to be recognizable by solr.
 Each field has a name and an optional type which is one of the types defined in the types section.
 If no type is specified, the field is considered as of type string.
 3. documents: contains one or several documents.

 Each document consists of several matching criteria and several extract-to rules.